|Outstanding Mortgage/ Debt

 Calculation results are approximations based on the data you have entered and for information purposes only.
 They are not intended to provide financial advice.
 Scotiabank does not make any representations or warranties with respect to the calculation results.
 All Scotia Total Equity Plan and mortgages product applications are subject to applicable credit approval, Scotiabank residential mortgage standards and maximum permitted loan amounts.

-Available Borrowing Power* is based on 80% of the Home Value less the total of the Mortgage Balance and Other Debt Secured by Real Estate.
-If there is less than 20% equity accumulated in the home for the Year selected, the Available Borrowing Power will be $0.
+Available Borrowing Power* in year 1 is based on 80% of the Home Value less the total of the Mortgage Balance and Other Debt Secured by Real Estate.
+In subsequent years, Available Borrowing Power factors in the borrowing limit at that point in time.
 Calculations assume that the respective interest rates for any Mortgage and Other Debt Secured by Real Estate will remain constant over the entire amortization/repayment period, but actual interest rates may vary.
 Calculations assume all payments are made when due.

 Specific to Mortgage Calculations: The rate entered is a sample rate and is not considered a rate guarantee.
 Interest is compounded semi-annually, not in advance.
 Making weekly/biweekly payments will have the effect of making an extra monthly payment every year and will shorten your amortization.